 by: Bilal Bashir Bhat

-(This is a personal blog and the views expressed above are the author’s own.
-Kashmir Patriot neither endorses nor is responsible for the same.)
+(The views expressed above are the author’s own.
+Kashmir Patriot is not responsible for the same.)